iFailatGitHub/Cytus-2-iM-OS-Archive/im_posts/ROBO_Head/[#006] [Share] The purpose behind the establishment of A.R.C.md

 KNEEL before the mighty ARC!

 **AvaJaKeLon**<br>
-The forbidden areas are off-limits to the public.
+The forbidden areas are off\-limits to the public.
 The virus concentration is not high, but it's a guaranteed death sentence once it gets you

 **Cybel_Mach**<br>
 But I've heard stories of A.R.C. causing problems in many Nodes